Grading and Homework Policy

 The following are grade/subject-specific expectations for the completion and grading of classwork and assessments:

 - All classwork and assessment are to be completed by the student as assigned by the teacher.
 If extended time is needed to complete classwork or assessments, the teacher will make a decision as to the appropriate accommodation.
 Timeframes for completion will not be adjusted if the student chooses to not complete them.

 - If a pattern exists that a student does not complete their work or assessments in the specified time frame, a team of school staff members will meet to discuss the next appropriate steps to best meet the needs of the student.

 Penny Road Elementary will adhere to WCPSS Board Policy 5520 and 5520 R&P.

 In grades K-5, report cards are issued to students each quarter.
 Interim reports are issued to all students at the mid-point of each quarter.

-In grades K-5 students are evaluated on standards based grading scale.
+In grades, K-5 students are evaluated on a standards-based grading scale.
 The student performance levels of 1-4 indicate whether students have met the expectations set by the state in the Standard Course of Study.
-The student performance levels are defined as follows:
+Student performance levels are defined as follows: